arnaudduval/yeti/doc/source/usage/install_wsl.rst

 This procedure has been tested on Windows 10, build 19044.2006

-Start by opening a Windows Powershell with adminitrstor rights :
+Start by opening a Windows Powershell with adminitrstor rights:

 .. image:: ../_static/install_WSL/01_launch_powershell_admin.png
    :width: 400
    :align: center

-In this powershell, run the following command to install Windows Subsystem for Linux with the Ubuntu distribution :
+In this powershell, run the following command to install Windows Subsystem for Linux with the Ubuntu distribution:

+..  code-block:: bat

-``wsl --install -d Ubuntu``
+   wsl --install -d Ubuntu

-Force the use of WSL version 1 :
+Force the use of WSL version 1:

+..  code-block:: bat

-``wsl --set-default-version 1``
+   wsl --set-default-version 1

 Restart Windows.

-For the start menu, launch Ubuntu application :
+From the start menu, launch **Ubuntu** application :

 .. image:: ../_static/install_WSL/02_launch_Ubuntu.png
    :width: 400
    :align: center

-You will be asked to set a news user name and a password.
+You will be asked to set a new user name and a password.

 Your Windows Subsystem is now ready.
-You can continue by installing YETI.
+You can continue by :ref:`installing YETI <yeti-installation>`.